Logo Voyage

 Go next

-• Bunratty is at the east edge of County Clare, so head west for its main sights along the coast from Mizzen Head, Cliffs of Moher and the Burren.
+• Bunratty is at the east edge of County Clare, so head west for its main sights.
+Along the coast are Mizzen Head, Cliffs of Moher and the Burren.

 • Just east is Limerick, an interesting Georgian city like a miniature Dublin, and many sights in County Limerick to its south.

-• New York or Boston: say you need to drop the rental car back at Shannon and be on the midday homeward flight to the US, you want to check in not much after 9AM, so you need a nearby stopover the night before.
+• New York or Boston: say you need to drop the rental car back at Shannon and be on the midday homeward flight to the US, you want to check in by 9AM, so you need a nearby stopover the night before.
 Bunratty might be a more agreeable spot than an anonymous chain airport hotel.

 This city travel guide to Bunratty is a usable article.
 It has information on how to get there and on restaurants and hotels.
 An adventurous person could use this article, but please feel free to improve it by editing the page.